 When is the Help to Buy scheme ending?

 Help to Buy’s equity loan scheme closed for new applicants on 31 October 2022, and ended altogether in March 2023, after 10 years of helping buyers realise their dream of owning of their own home.
-The Government has also phased out the separate Help to Buy ISA, the savings account designed for people saving to buy their own home.
+The previous government also phased out the separate Help to Buy ISA, the savings account designed for people saving to buy their own home.
 The account has been closed to new applicants since 2019, and while account holders can still keep their accounts, they only have until 1 December 2030 to claim their 25% bonus.
 This bonus is payable to the account holder upon completion of their first home purchase.

 What happens from now until the end of Help to Buy?